pure-data/pd.cmake/README.md

 ```

 > [!TIP]
-> For big projects, you can use `cmake --build build -j4` for parallel build.
+> For big projects, you can use `cmake --build build -j4` for a parallel build.
 Where `4` is the number of CPUs.

+## Variables

+- `PD_CMAKE_PATH`: Define the `PATH` where is located _pd.cmake_.
+- `PD_SOURCES_PATH`: Define the `PATH` where is located `m_pd.h`.
+- `PDLIBDIR`: Define the `PATH` where the externals should be installed.
+- `PDBINDIR`: Define the `PATH` where is located `pd.dll` or `pd64.dll` (Just for Windows).
+- `PD_FLOATSIZE`: Define the float size (32 or 64).
+- `PD_INSTALL_LIBS`: Define if we must install the externals in `PDLIBDIR` or not (True or False).
+- `PD_ENABLE_TILDE_TARGET_WARNING`: Enable/Disable a warning when using target name (aka Object name) with `~`.

+> [!NOTE]
+> About `PD_ENABLE_TILDE_TARGET_WARNING`.
+We keep this warning because `Cmake` does not accept target name with the `~` character.
+So we need to change it, the default is replace `~` by `_tilde`.

 ## Github Actions

-`pd.cmake` offers an example for easily integrating GitHub Actions into your workflow, it facilitates the compilation process for your PureData Library without the need for external resources or borrowing machines (for example).
+`pd.cmake` offers an example for easily integrating GitHub Actions into your workflow (allowing automation for compiling the objects), it facilitates the compilation process for your PureData Library without the need for external resources or borrowing machines (for example).

 <details><summary>How to use for your Library</summary>

 1. Create Necessary Folders:

-    * Navigate to your Library Folder.
+   - Navigate to your Library Folder.
-    * Create a new folder named `.github`.
+   - Create a new folder named `.github`.
-    * Within `.github`, create another folder named `workflows`.
+   - Within `.github`, create another folder named `workflows`.

 2. Download Example File:
-    * Download the provided example file from this link [here](https://raw.githubusercontent.com/pure-data/pd.cmake/main/.github/workflows/c-cpp.yml).
+   - Download the provided example file from this link [here](https://raw.githubusercontent.com/pure-data/pd.cmake/main/.github/workflows/c-cpp.yml).
-    * Paste the downloaded file into the workflows folder you just created.
+   - Paste the downloaded file into the workflows folder you just created.
 3. Modify Variables:
-    * Open the downloaded file.
+   - Open the downloaded file.
-    * Find the variable `LIBNAME` on line 09.
+   - Find the variable `LIBNAME` on line 09.
-    * Replace `simple` with the name of your library.
+   - Replace `simple` with the name of your library.
 4. Commit and Upload:
-    * Commit the changes to your repository on GitHub.
+   - Commit the changes to your repository on GitHub.
 5. Run Workflow:
-    * Go to the Actions tab on your GitHub repository page.
+   - Go to the Actions tab on your GitHub repository page.
-    * Look for an action called `C/C++ CI` (if you don't changed the name).
+   - Look for an action called `C/C++ CI` (if you don't change the name).
-    * Click on it, then click Run workflow.
+   - Click on it, then click Run workflow.
-    * Wait for the workflow to complete.
+   - Wait for the workflow to complete.
 6. Download Result:
-    * After the workflow has finished running, refresh the page.
+   - After the workflow has finished running, refresh the page.
-    * Look for a new item, usually titled with the last commit message.
+   - Look for a new item, usually titled with the last commit message.
-    * If you see a blue checkbox, click on it.
+   - If you see a blue checkbox, click on it.
-    * Scroll down and locate a file named `yourlibname-ALL-binaries`.
+   - Scroll down and locate a file named `yourlibname-ALL-binaries`.
-    * Download this file.
+   - Download this file.

 If the workflow fails (you see a red `x` instead of a checkbox), you'll need to debug.
 You can seek help in the issues section of the `pd.cmake` repository.

 #### About Dynamic Libraries

-If you use `fftw3` in your object or anything else, you will need to install it.
-There is indications in the `c-cpp.yml` where you add this, for Windows, prefer `mingw64` build for now.
+If you use `fftw3` in your object or anything else, you must install it.
+There are indications in the `c-cpp.yml` where you add your required libraries.
+For Windows, it is preferable to use `mingw64`.

 </details>

 ## See Also

 - [pd-lib-builder](https://github.com/pure-data/pd-lib-builder)